After significant testing, these are our picks of the phones to buy

-Harbour ISP offers a range of contract phone plans on month-to-month, one-year and two-year terms.
+Harbour ISP offers a range of contract phone plans on one-year terms.

 Harbour ISP SIM-only plans

-- Super+, which includes 7GB of data and 300mins of international calls to select countries for $55 a month
+- Super+, which includes 10GB of data and 300 minutes of international calls to select countries for $55 a month.

-- Max+, which includes 10GB of data and 300mins of international calls to select countries for $65 a month
+- Max+, which includes 20GB of data and 300 minutes of international calls to select countries for $65 a month.

 International minutes included with Harbour ISP's SIM-only plans can be used to call landlines in the following 26 countries: Andorra, Bulgaria, Canada, China, Cyprus, Denmark, France, Germany, Guam, Hungary, Ireland, Israel, Italy, Luxembourg, Malaysia, Malta, Mexico, the Netherlands, New Zealand, Poland, Portugal, Romania, Spain, Sweden, the United Kingdom and the USA.
-Calls to mobile numbers in China are also eligible for use with the included international minutes.
+Calls to mobile numbers in China are also included in the international minutes.

 When signing up with Harbour ISP for the first time, you'll need to purchase a new Harbour ISP SIM card.
 This will be mailed out to you as part of the sign-up process, but you'll have to pay a one-off fee of $10 for it.
 This charge will be added to your first month's bill, with subsequent bills returning to the regular plan rate.

 Even with its sizeable data caps, there's a chance you'll inadvertently go over your monthly quota.
-If this happens, Harbour ISP will charge you at a rate of 3c/MB for any data you use beyond your monthly limit.
+If this happens, Harbour ISP will charge you at a rate of 3 cents/MB for any data you use beyond your monthly limit.